Al Thakhira

-Al Thakhira (الذخيره) is a town on the coast of the Al Khor municipality in Qatar, about 7 km northeast of the city of Al Khor and 60 km from the capital Doha.
+Al Thakhira (الذخيرة) is a town on the coast of the Al Khor municipality in Qatar, about 7 km northeast of the city of Al Khor and 60 km from the capital Doha.

 Al Thakhira developed in close connection with Al Khor, with both towns traditionally associated with the Al Muhannadi tribe, who settled the region in the mid-18th century.
-As with other coastal communities in Qatar, its early inhabitants depended primarily on pearling and fishing as their main sources of livelihood.
+As with other coastal communities in Qatar, its early inhabitants depended on pearling and fishing as their main sources of livelihood.

 Etymology

 The name Al Thakhira derives from the Arabic root dh-kh-r (ذ خ ر), from which the word thukhr is formed, meaning "provision" or "store".
 According to the classical dictionary Lisan al-Arab, the term can also refer to saving oneself.

 The Ministry of Municipality and Environment offers two main explanations for the toponym.
 One attributes it to the area's historical role as a large-scale storage site for goods such as grain, currency, and ammunition.
-The other, more widely circulated account, relates to a lost sailor who found refuge there during a storm; locals assisted him and his crew, leading him to label the area al thakhira, Arabic for "the provision", in gratitude for the safety it provided.
+The other, more widely circulated account, relates to a lost sailor who found refuge there during a storm; locals assisted him and his crew, leading him to label the area Al Thakhira, Arabic for "the provision", in gratitude for the safety it provided.

 Qatari historian Abdullah Al Hassan Al Muhannadi identified the sailor as a British embassy naval captain whose vessel had taken shelter at the site.
 A variant of this narrative, recorded by Ali bin Khamees Al Muhannadi in his book Memories of Al Thakhira, links the name instead to a Persian sea captain.
 The captain, commanding a vessel heavily laden with goods, had anchored at a port on the Persian coast known as Taban.
 When a sudden storm arose, he feared the ship would capsize amid the high waves.
-Taban Port, though sheltered, was prone to dangerous wave action during rough weather, making it hazardous for anchored ships.
+Taban Port, though sheltered, was prone to flooding, making it hazardous for anchored ships.
 In search of safer waters, the captain steered his vessel westward, first reaching the cape of Umraih, then passing by Umm Sa'a, until finally arriving at the inlet now known as Al Thakhira.
 Struck by its tranquility, he remained there for several days and is said to have named the place in recognition of the refuge it offered.

 Alternative forms of the name include Ad Dhakhīrah, Adh Dhukhayr, and Al Zakhira.